netsec-ethz/bootstrapper/README.md

 You can install Bazel by following the instructions at https://docs.bazel.build/versions/master/install-ubuntu.html You can then build the package by running `bazel build //:scion-bootstrapper-deb`.
 When contributing, please run `make all` in order to make sure that all targets build and to run the linter.

+Experimental availability is also provided for macOS and Windows.
+Run `make darwin` or `make windows` to build a Mach-O or PE32+ binary respectively.\
+---
+**NOTE**

+On macOS, you might need to remove the IPv6 address(es) from your network interface if IPv6 connectivity is broken.
+You can do so with the following command: `sudo networksetup -setv6off Ethernet` (use the flag `-setv6automatic` to reenable).\
+On Windows, you might need to run the bootstrapper via the Command Prompt (cmd) instead of the PowerShell prompt.
+Symlinking the output directory on shares or as unprivileged user is also not supported.
+You can check your connection specific DNS suffix with `ipconfig` or in the advanced DNS settings of the adapter properties.

+You might also need to explicitly allow the connections in your firewall, in particular for the broadcast based hinting mechanisms.

+---

+## Running

+The package starts the bootstrapper service at installation and adds a client hook to detect connectivity changes.\
+It can be manually restarted with `sudo systemctl restart 'scion-bootstrapper@*.service'`

+### Manual configuration
+Generate a default configuration with `./scion-bootstrapper -help-config > ./bootstrapper.yml`.\
+Run it with `./scion-bootstrapper -config bootstrapper.yml`.

 ## Client bootstrap service configuration